Social Security Claiming Strategy for Married Couples

 The best plan is the one that supports your lifestyle without creating constant stress.

-Social Security is powerful, but it is still just one income source.
-A good claiming strategy connects to the bigger question: how do you fund the years before Social Security starts, or before the larger benefit begins?
+Social Security is powerful, but it is still only one income source.
+A good claiming strategy connects to a bigger question, which is how to fund the years before Social Security starts, or before the larger benefit begins.

 It does need to be coordinated carefully.
 Pulling more from pre-tax accounts early can raise taxable income.
 The decision is not just “can we delay,” but “what does delaying do to taxes, Medicare costs, and long-term flexibility?”

-If you reach full retirement age and you are not yet 70, you may be able to suspend benefits to earn delayed retirement credits and increase your future benefit.
+If you reach Full Retirement Age and you are not yet 70, you may be able to suspend your benefits to earn delayed retirement credits and increase your future benefit.

-These can help in specific situations, but they are narrow and time-sensitive.
+Both options can help in specific situations, but they are not designed as routine planning tools.
+Acting quickly and with guidance usually matters.

 FAQs